Every purchase means a donation to three great dog rescue organizations.

-Soi Dog Foundation is a nonprofit organization established in 2003 by British couple John and Gill Dalley, along with Dutch national Margot Homburg Park, in Phuket, Thailand.
-Dedicated to improving the welfare of stray dogs and cats across Asia, the foundation has implemented the world's largest spay/neuter and vaccination program, surpassing 1.3 million procedures to date.
+Soi Dog Foundation is a nonprofit organization established in 2003 by John and the late Gill Dalley in Phuket, Thailand.
+Dedicated to improving the welfare of stray dogs and cats across Asia, the foundation has implemented the world's largest catch, neuter, vaccinate and return program, surpassing 1.5 million procedures to-date as of September 2025, with 500,000 of those lives reached in just two years.

-Their comprehensive approach includes rescue, medical treatment, sheltering, and adoption services, primarily operating from the Gill Dalley Sanctuary, which houses over 1,800 animals.
+Their comprehensive approach includes rescue, medical treatment, sheltering, and adoption services, primarily operating from the Gill Dalley Sanctuary, which currently cares for over 1,800 animals.

 The Sato Project